This post is based on Josefin Graebe's session from On Deck Chief of Staff

 “Every meeting should serve a purpose.”

-Chiefs of Staff should keep this in mind at all times, but especially at large-scale companies where meetings can grow redundant and meeting oversaturation is a real concern.
+This is especially true at large-scale companies where meetings can grow redundant and meeting oversaturation is a real concern.

 For example, the enterprise company meeting matrix shown above is beginning to reach oversaturation.
 When this happens, look for places where meetings can be combined.
 In this matrix, for example, maybe the monthly business review for the last month of the quarter could be rolled into the quarterly leadership offsite.